Microneedling With Platelet-Rich Plasma (PRP) for Non-Surgical Hair Restoration

 How Does PRP Hair Restoration Work?

 Blood is drawn in our office as though you are having routine blood testing at your primary care physician’s office.
-The blood is spun in a centrifuge and the PRP is separated and removed from the rest of the blood.
+The blood spins in a centrifuge and the PRP separates from the rest of the blood.

-The PRP is taken from your body and is specially prepared by spinning down the blood cells to a high concentration.
+We use the PRP taken from your body and specially prepare it by spinning down the blood cells to a high concentration.
 It is a closed sterile system and the platelets are concentrated to 3X the normal blood values.
-The system eliminates granulocytes which hurts tissue regeneration and wound healing.
-An anesthesia block is given to nerves of the scalp so the patient does not feel any pain.
-The highly concentrated platelet rich plasma (PRP) is then injected into the scalp.
-The patient’s hair is then washed and the patient may drive home without any assistance unless Valium is given.
-If sedation or any pain medication is given during the procedure you will require an escort to drive you home.
+Also, the system eliminates granulocytes which hurts tissue regeneration and wound healing.
+Then, an anesthesia block used on the nerves of the scalp helps the patient to not feel any pain.
+Next, we inject the highly concentrated platelet rich plasma (PRP) into the scalp.
+We then wash the patient’s hair and they may drive home without any assistance unless they recieve Valium.
+We require an escort to drive you home if you receive sedation or any pain medication.
 Many people do not need sedation due to the fact that Dr. Walden can give you local anesthetic blocks of the scalp region prior to the injections being administered.

 PRP contains many growth factors that stimulate the hair follicle’s growth.
-PRP can be used preoperatively, intraoperatively, or postoperatively in many types of surgical procedures.
+PRP can be preoperative, intraoperative, or postoperative in many types of surgical procedures.
 Some patient’s chose to have PRP performed every three (3) to four (4) months as early data suggests regular or semiannual PRP treatments that may stimulate hair growth.